 Luisa Caycedo-Kimura is a Colombian-born writer, translator, educator, and former attorney.
 Her honors include a John K. Walsh Residency Fellowship at the Anderson Center, an Adrienne Reiner Hochstadt Fellowship at Ragdale, and a Robert Pinsky Global Fellowship.
 She is an Editor of Connecticut River Review, a board member of the Connecticut Poetry Society, and a member of the Hill-Stead Museum’s Poetry Advisory Committee.
 A two-time Pushcart Prize nominee, her poems have been published in The Cincinnati Review, Sunken Garden Poetry 1992-2011, RHINO, Diode, Shenandoah, Mid-American Review, and elsewhere.

+Upon registering your email for this program, you will receive the Zoom link to join.
+All participants will start with video off and sound muted.
 No computer/internet at home?
 Call the Library for the phone number, meeting ID & password and join us over the phone.